IMMX Iron Condor Strategy

 - What is a iron condor on IMMX?

 - A iron condor on IMMX is the iron condor strategy applied to IMMX (stock).
 The strategy is structurally neutral / range-bound: An iron condor sells a call spread and a put spread at strikes outside spot, collecting net premium that is kept if the underlying stays inside the inner short strikes.
-With IMMX stock trading near $9.96, the strikes shown on this page are snapped to the nearest listed IMMX chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IMMX stock at $10.90 on the most recent close, the strikes shown on this page are snapped to the nearest listed IMMX chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IMMX iron condor max profit and max loss calculated?